valkyrix/Deep-Red-Framework/README.md

+###Dissertation status:
+currently finishing introduction and starting on methodology managing about 2000 words a day started too late was too focused on the programming

-### Unable to decide between the following titles:
+#### Unable to decide between the following titles:

 * Implementing Machine Learning techniques to construct a Red Teaming solution
 * Constructing a Vulnerability Clusterer using applied Machine Learning techniques